 Where and how to buy?

 You can find many options for buying here — international, local, P2P.
-International exchanges didn't work well for me because they either not support my country, have complicated and slow KYC process, are pricey and/or payment options don't work well.
+International exchanges didn't work well for me because they either don't support my country, have complicated and slow KYC process, are pricey and/or payment options don't work well.
 P2P are too fishy for me.

 I tested multiple exchanges with small amounts (CoinSwitch and Changelly) and finally found one that works for me — Buda.
 They operate in South America (where I live), have quick and easy KYC, good prices, support and fast bank and BTC transfers.
 So, I transfer money from my bank account to their bank account, buy Bitcoins and then transfer them to my offline wallet.
 It works like a charm.